 In need of some inspiration?
 Here are 25 delicious dishes, desserts, and drinks to serve.

 Grazing boards are always a crowd-pleaser.
 Blend local cheeses with fresh fruit and grilled veggies so that guests can build their own plates.

 For a seaside or coastal-themed summer soiree, set out oysters, clams, and lobster claws on a bed of ice and allow guests to dig in.

 Eggplant puree topped with farm-grown tomatoes makes for a delightfully savory bite-sized snack.

 Bacon makes pretty much anything better, don’t you think?
-The juicy shrimp and smoky bacon are the perfect combo bite.
+Juicy shrimp and smoky bacon are the perfect combo bite.

-Cured meats work for every kind of bridal shower from a Tuscan theme to a rustic fall celebration.
-Be sure to include a variety of options.
+A selection of cured meats paired with cheeses, olives, and various fruits work for every kind of bridal shower, from a Tuscan theme to a rustic fall celebration.

 Mini Lobster Rolls

 Even if you can’t be on the water, you can instantly transport guests to summer on the coast with hot buttered buns and fresh lobster meat.

 Celebrating alfresco?
 Watermelon is a refreshing treat in hot weather, and it pairs nicely with a variety of flavor profiles.
 Top the cubes with whipped cheese and balsamic for a savory bite.